 If you hooked up, and she regrets it you will lose.
-College men file a complaint against the girl.
-It’s your future to save.
-Your college will throw you to the wolves.
-It’s about federal funding and not your innocence.
+College men must file a TIX complaint against the girl if you want to survive.
+Once accused, you lose.
+It’s about money and not your presumption of innocence.

 reason.com By Robby Soave

 There are clearly some women out there who are deeply confused about what it means to be raped, and they are, in many cases, being misled by the adults around them.
 As documented in “The Campus Rape Frenzy,” the Title IX coordinators encourage young, impressionable women to call every incident of regrettable drunken sex “rape.”
 These days, the reasons for falsely claiming rape have much more to do with the campus soap opera and the sexual politics of one’s peer group… When you decide to ruin a man’s life and reputation in order to cover up your own mistakes or get what you want from others, you’re not a victim-you’re a sociopath.